 Don’t get fussy and throw the baby out with the distilled bath water; learn what distilled water can do for you, and make use of it.
 But be cautious if you plan on drinking it or cooking with it for a long time.

 The following are a few options for at-home production of distilled water.
 These solutions all require various amounts of time and setup, but might be worth it for those of you who want to be able to make your own instead of hauling home gallon jugs from the grocery store.

-A cheaper model and one of the most popular, H20 Labs offering is convenient and produces a gallon of distilled water in about 5 hours.
+A cheaper model compared to others, and one of the most popular, the H20 Labs offering is convenient and produces a gallon of distilled water in about 5 hours.
 Beware, as some users report issues with a metallic taste, and H20 labs offers activated charcoal filters to “further improve” taste, lending these complaints credence.
 Nevertheless, a well known and well liked product all the same.

 Distilled water is absolutely safe to drink and a highly reliable option for producing potable drinking water from suspect sources in short or medium term situations.
 However, it may present some health issues if consumed exclusively for a long time.

 The minerals that naturally occur in most drinking water sources, even ones filtered or cleaned by other methods, are valuable to your health and important for usual bodily processes.
 Make sure you take that in to account before counting on distilled water long term.